kbenzie/git-issue/README.md

 * `-a` _assignee_, `--assignee` _assignee_:
   Search term for a user to assign the issue to.
 * `-s` _milestone_, `--milestone` _milestone_:
-  Name of the _milestone_ to assign to the issue.
+  Name of the _milestone_ to assign to the issue or _none_ to remove existing milestone.
 * `-l` _label_, `--label` _label_:
-  Name of a _label_ to assign to the issue, can be repeated to assign multiple _label_'s to the issue.
+  Name of a _label_ to assign to the issue, can be repeated to assign multiple _label_'s to the issue or _none_ to remove existing labels.
 * _number_:
   The issue number to manage, the actual representation may change dependant on configured service.